izelyekrek/Regression_Mid-Project/README.md

         - 'view' : from 0 to 5
         - 'grade' : from 3 to 12

-    - checking the difference between the 75% and the max to see in which columns there is a huge gap and which one to clean the outliers.
+    - checking the difference between the 75% and the max row to see in which columns there is a huge gap and which one to clean the outliers.
 We can see here that there is a big difference in the columns : 'sqft_living','sqft_lot', 'sqft_living15','sqft_lot15','sqft_basement' and 'sqft_above'

 Before to build the linear regression model, I cleaned the dataset step by step :